-You’ll board a Vancouver-bound flight today to begin your Alaskan expedition cruise!
+You’ll board an Anchorage-bound flight today to begin your Alaskan expedition cruise!
 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with your transfer to the hotel.
 After check-in, enjoy an afternoon at leisure.
-This evening, join your fellow travelers at the hotel for a Welcome Briefing and drink, followed by a Welcome Dinner.
+Tonight, enjoy a Welcome Dinner with your fellow travelers.

 Exploring Misty Fjords National Monument

 This ancient landscape was once covered with ice, but as that ice broke and disbanded, it carved the long, deep fjords that now comprise Misty Fjords National Monument.
 Weather permitting, we'll spend a full day on expedition boats exploring the coastline's thick evergreen rainforests, granite cliffs and cascading waterfalls, mountain rivers, and coastal wetlands, with milky fog often filling the bays and coves.
 This quiet and tranquil outpost will speak to your soul — and show you why so many people are proud to call this state home.